aidantwoods/swift-paseto/README.md

 Version 1 in the local mode (i.e. encrypted payloads using symmetric keys) is fully supported.
 Version 1 in the public mode (i.e. signed payloads using asymmetric keys) is **not** currently supported.
-You should not attempt to create signed blobs or asymmetric keys with `Version1` as a type argument, this will result in a fatal error or exceptions being thrown.
+You should not attempt to create signed messages or asymmetric keys with `Version1` as a type argument, this will result in a fatal error or exceptions being thrown.